mhmxs/calico-route-reflector-operator-proposal/README.md

 ## Contribution

 We appreciate your help!
-Please feel free to share your ideas and feature requests about the topic, by leaving some comments, creating and issue or simply send me a PR.
+Please feel free to share your ideas and feature requests about the topic, by leaving some comments, creating an issue or simply send me a PR.